 5) Wondering How to Make More?

 Finally, number five is for those of you who are wondering how to make more money with Google AdSense, which is a really good question.

 I actually created an in-depth post about how I increased my own Google AdSense earnings by 30%.
 You can check that out to learn more about what I’ve done to increase my own earnings.
 The first thing?
 I joined an Adsense alternative that paid me a whole lot more than Adsense ever did called Ezoic.
-Though at this point I urge folks to try Newor Media instead as I feel it’s a better alternative as long as you have 60k monthly pageviews.
+Though at this point I urge folks to try Newor Media instead as I feel it’s a better alternative.
 Full review here if interested.

 You can also get a free mini course by clicking here.